-She felt another pang in her heart.
+Katara felt another pang in her heart.
 She didn't know why she felt so sad.
 This was Zuko, after all.
 Her enemy.
-But seeing a little kid try so hard and fail and believe he had dishonoured himself and his family just tugged at her heartstrings.
+However, seeing a little kid try so hard and fail, and believe that he had dishonoured himself and his family, just tugged at her heartstrings.
 No child should be put through so much pressure.

-The scene changed and Zuko and Azula were now hiding behind a pair of thick red curtains.
+The scene changed.
+Zuko and Azula were now hiding behind a pair of thick red curtains.
 They were eavesdropping on their father and grandfather's conversation.
 Katara heard Ozai mention something about his brother, Iroh:

 "Say what it is you want," Azulon growled.